 Non-profit organizers cancel the 2020 BMO Vancouver Marathon amid COVID-19 concerns

-Thank you for your patience and understanding during this uncertain and evolving time.
-We remain hopeful that the public health risk associated with COVID-19 will improve and encourage everyone to follow the lead of the Public Health Agency of Canada and related health organizations.
+Thank you again for your patience and understanding during this uncertain and evolving time.
+We remain hopeful that the public health risk associated with the COVID-19 pandemic will improve and encourage everyone to follow the lead of the Public Health Agency of Canada and related health organizations.

 Thank you, and we hope to see you again soon.